 Step 1.
 How random are the winning numbers?

 The first step is to figure out how random are the winning numbers.
 To assess their randomness machine learning experts run primarily statistical analysis.
 The goal is to see if the numbers meet the criteria of uniform distribution, meaning that each and every number has the same odds to be drawn.

 There are several criteria to measure this uniform randomness: extreme points criteria, Foster-Stuart criteria, and Spearman’s rank correlation coefficient.
 They help to understand if there are any features of the time series pointing out to patterns in what numbers win more often.

 Step 2.
 Are winning numbers equally distributed?

-The second step is to identify distribution.
+The second step in trying to understand if AI can win a lottery is to identify distribution.
 This is yet another way of looking at what numbers tend to win more often and what numbers are less common in the winning sequences.
 There are three ways to identify distribution: by histogram, by skew and kurtosis, and by probability grid.
 All of them help to visualize the data and locate anomalies.
 Let us take a look at some samples.

 Here is a histogram graph of a sample distribution.
 If the distribution is uniform, there will be no drastic spikes or lows.
 If there are significant fluctuations, the distribution is not uniform.